Hercules (bear): International stardom

 While filming for a Kleenex television commercial on Benbecula in the Outer Hebrides on 20 August 1980, Hercules managed to escape, going missing for 24 days.
 In a rescue attempt joined by hundreds of volunteers, search parties looked for Hercules for three days before calling off the search (though Andy continued to search on his own).
 On 13 September, a crofter spotted the animal swimming; Herc was shot with a tranquilliser dart, netted, and flown by helicopter back to Andy.
 The story quickly made Hercules a celebrity around the world, as the world's media gathered around the cage as the bear was brought back to consciousness.
 Being used to eating cooked food (he disliked raw flesh), the bear had lost 15 stone (95 kg; 210 lbs), almost half his weight.
 Andy found it quite remarkable that the bear half-starved to death rather than feed on the many sheep, cattle, or various other wildlife on the island.
 This endeared him all the more, including to all the people who had previously feared him for being a "wild beast", leading him to ever larger celebrity status.
 This also led to the "Big Softy" Kleenex campaign, which kicked off his film career.
 For the years following, Herc continued to abandon more of his wild instincts, acting more and more like "a person" with his adoptive "parents".

 He would go on to secure higher profile roles in films such as the James Bond movie Octopussy (1983), in which he shared the screen with Roger Moore, and a documentary for the Disney company, as well as moving to California for two years and starring in a number of other small film roles, children's documentaries, and chat shows.
-All this net his keepers a small fortune for all their efforts.
+All this netted his keepers a small fortune.

 Later life

-While filming a BBC television documentary, Eyewitness Bear in 1997, Hercules fell over and slipped a disc in his back, marking an abrupt end to his career.
-Robin nursed him back to health over the next six months, with swimming exercises in Hercules' pool.
-The determination paid off and he slowly started to walk again.
-The following winter he again lost the use of his legs.
+Following the filming of a BBC television documentary, Eyewitness Bear in 1997, Hercules suffered back pain whilst on transit to his home, marking an abrupt end to his career.
+He was believed to have experienced spinal damage, though no veterinary clinic had a powerful enough x-ray to prove this.
+Although euthanasia was recommended as a result, Robin nursed him back to health over the next six months, with swimming exercises in Hercules' pool.
+The determination paid off and he slowly started to walk again - and later x-rays, now more effective, proved that no spinal damage had taken place after all.
+In January 2000, Hercules was believed to have contracted an abscess - which would reveal itself on the skin.

-Before entering hibernation, Herc (as he was always called) died of old age on 4 February 2001, aged 25 (which is around the natural lifespan of a grizzly).
+Although antibiotics were given to counter this, Hercules struggled to regain his prior health as he entered a state of torpor as a result of colder weather.
+He died on 4 February, 2000 aged 25 (which is around the natural lifespan of a grizzly).

 In 2013, Andy and Maggie were invited to unveil a life-size statue of Hercules on North Uist.

-A documentary, Hercules the Human Bear, aired on Channel 5 (UK) on 3 April 2014.
+A documentary, Hercules the Human Bear, aired on Channel 5 on 3 April 2014.